Piedmont

 The Aosta Valley

-La Aosta Valley is a valley that begins at the foot of the Mont Blanc (Italian side, of course) and which ends in the Po plain; in the background flows a river, the Dora Baltea.
+La Aosta Valley is a valley that begins at the foot of the Mont Blanc (Italian side, of course) and which ends in the Po plain; at the bottom flows a river, the Dora Baltea, which bathes its capital, Aoste.

-This small valley is surrounded by peaks over 4000m high: Mont Blanc, the Matterhorn, Monte Rosa and the Gran Paradiso are among them.
+This small valley is surrounded by peaks over 4000m high: Mont Blanc, the Matterhorn, the Mount Rose and the Grand Paradis are part of it.

 Some viewpoints, such as Pila, a natural balcony above the city of Aosta, easily accessible by cable car, are breathtaking.